Symbian9/qmapshack-doc-wiki/DocHandleGpxFiles.md

 ## Save GPX Files

 You can either save all files in the workspace via _Save All GIS Data_.
-You can save a single file by a right click on the item in the data view's workspace list.
+Or you can save a single file by a right click on the item in the data view's workspace list.

 ![Alt text](images/DocHandleGpxFiles/maproom4.png)